abr/abr.github.io/_services/02-backends.md

 academic labs, and brand new startups.

 Building a usable, tested and flexible software stack is a huge challenge.
-Nengo was designed a central goal of deploying models on many different hardware platforms.
+Nengo was designed with a central goal of deploying models on many different hardware platforms.
 Take advantage of a mature environment that's been used by thousands of modelers